f4b6a3/uuid-creator/README.md

 ### UUID Generator

-It can generate these kind of UUIDs:
+It can generate these types of UUIDs:

 - Random;
 - Timestamp;